Real Option Pricing using Quantum Computers

 \subsection{Classical Monte Carlo for derivatives pricing}

-The CMC method for derivatives pricing in finance is composed of two steps: \begin{enumerate} \item Simulation of sample paths of the underlying asset by means of the numerical solution of the stochastic differential equation \eqref{eq:Ito_process}. \item Use of Monte Carlo integration to compute the expectation that appears in expression (\ref{eq:BS-Feynmann}). \end{enumerate}
+The CMC method for derivatives pricing in finance is composed of two steps: \begin{enumerate} \item Simulation of sample paths of the underlying asset by means of the numerical solution of the SDE \eqref{eq:Ito_process}. \item Use of Monte Carlo integration to compute the expectation that appears in expression (\ref{eq:BS-Feynmann}). \end{enumerate}